ashwoods/deps/draft/xxxx-model-internalization.rst

  -  As a developer, once having decided upon a specific app for my model translations in my project, I mostly(always?) have to patch/override/ other 3rd party apps if I want to make them translatable
- -  As a 3rd party app developer, if I decide to make an app 'internacionalized' I might pick a certain method that is incompatible with what a project developer wants.
+ -  As a 3rd party app developer, if I decide to implement model translations, I might pick a certain method that is incompatible with what a project developer wants.
  -  Obviously not having a unified API makes developers have to learn a different